comingofflais-com/LLM-Moderator-for-wpForo/README.md

 - **Exception Notification System**: Some sort of notification system on exceptions, passing the wpForo version, to quickly let me know if someone had crashing issues.
 GDPR compliant, opt-in permission needed.

 - **User Progress Notification**: Notification system to show AI moderation progress to user.
+Somewhat implemented.
+Seems difficult to make.

-- **Testing Framework**: An independent code not running in WordPress but interacts with the browser.
-Mimics user actions - on-page, sign up, create topic, etc. Monitor for errors that occur during automatic test actions.
+- **Testing Framework**: Done.
+Test 192 difference scenarios, mostly related to posting.
+Doesn't cover everything.

 - **Context-Aware Moderation**: Provide a few preceding approved posts for LLM moderation for better context.
 The best way may be the "memory" feature that is currently not supported by OpenRouter, so there may be no need to build it out now.
 The idea would be to get the AI to request back for more context, up to a few posts if it doesn't have enough certainty.
 Posts will need to be sent with user ID, name, order, whether it is a reply, what posts it directly succeeds, and post content.
 Users will need to be kept in the loop with notices and shown LLM reasons why it wants more context.
 (Somewhat time-consuming and requires some LLM knowledge)

-- **Metrics and Analytics**: Add data to new database tables for stats.
-Use new tables to show full forum penalties over the past X time, or tagged posts of the user.
-Categorize as "mute-able" or not.
-Charts possible after metrics integration.
-Can it be done with one table, or does it need two?
-(Relatively easy to implement)
+- **Metrics and Analytics**: Done.
+Will need other wp plugins to show the graphs and charts

 - **AI Topic Tags**: Have the LLM provide a "tags" key if it is a topic, in the JSON response, then use those to set topic tags.
-(Easy to implement)
+(Easy to implement, not exactly an essential part of realtime moderation)

 ## Support